rebellon-carina/Capstone---Speech-Emotion-Recognition/README.md

 ## Problem Statement:

-We were hired by a Call Center company for their quality assurance project, one part of this project is to analyse customer interactions,  the goal is to  detect emotions from  the customers and agents.
+We want to participate in the bidding for a Call Centre company for their quality assurance project, one part of this project is to analyse customer interactions,  the goal is to  detect emotions from  the customers and agents.
 This will help them  not only to analyse the customer behaviours but also how agents respond to customer’s emotion.

 This  project will serve as Proof of Concept, can we detect the 7 emotions from audio file?  ***Angry,  Disgust, Fear, Happy, Neutral, Sad, Surprised***